 - Receive group processing/supervision guided by faculty level clinicians from the STAR Institute

 STAR Institute for SPD is an AOTA Approved Provider of continuing education.
-Approximately 14 Professional Contact Hours (1.4 CEUs) are awarded for full completion of a Level 1 Intensive Mentorship program.
+Approximately 14 Professional Contact Hours (1.4 CEUs) are awarded for full completion of this program.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.

 Participants receive credential certificates documenting completion of the specialized training in SPD.